Advanced Services

 Yes.
 It all comes down to taking care of your oral health, with a combination of at-home dental care and building a regular relationship with your dentist or dental hygienist.

+All periodontists are dentists, but not all dentists are periodontists.
 Periodontists are specialists in treating, diagnosing and preventing periodontal or gum disease.
-Often you may be referred to a periodontist by your dentist if they believe it is the best option for you.
+You’ll be referred to a periodontist by your dentist if they think it’s the best option for you.